proxmox/proxmox-offline-mirror/docs/installation.rst

 directory.
 Updates can be installed directly with the ``apt`` command line tool, or via the GUI.

 APT ``sources.list`` files list one package repository per line, with the most preferred source listed first.
-Empty lines are ignored and a ``#`` character anywhere on a line marks the remainder of that line as a comment.
+Empty lines are ignored, and a ``#`` character anywhere on a line marks the remainder of that line as a comment.
 The information available from the configured sources is acquired by ``apt update``.